First, just call me ‘Basse’ (baz-ie). That gets my attention. My first name is Mark, but almost no one uses that to get my attention.

 I could easily write a blog just about ranch life because there’s never a dull moment.
 Horses have a unique ability to break whatever it was you just fixed last week.
 And then there’s the compost shed, which is a demonstration site for managing manure in an environmentally responsible way and has attracted visitors from as far away as Australia.
 A rafter* of Turkeys strolling through the yard, Red Shouldered hawks squawking overhead and coyotes howling in the fields just behind the house.

 And then there are the fires.
 Two years in a row we’ve been threatened with fires in the neighborhood.
 September 2015 it came up fast (arson) and got within about 600 yards of the house.
 It’s a little unnerving when the CalFire guys pull into your driveway, look around your house and say ‘OK, this is defensible, but you might want to sleep with your clothes on.’

 Then in 2016 there was the big one in Big Sur.
 132,000 acres, $229 million dollars, 5000 firefighters and support crews at one point, and the life of a bulldozer operator.
-All because some jackass decided that the fire warnings didn’t apply to him.
+All because some jackass camping in Big Sur decided that the no-fire warnings didn’t apply to him.
 Evacuated the horses (cost Susan 10 staples in the head) and it got within a few miles of the ranch as well.
 Fire crews from Corona and Oakland parked in front of the house for a few weeks.
 Brush crews clearing the front yard.
-Working from home for a week because if you left to go to work they wouldn’t let you back in.
+Working from home for a week because if I left to go to work they wouldn’t let me back in.